2008

 Trip Description

-We will be diving with Mike Richmond of DynaMike Dive Charters and Earl Lowe of Abysssal Diving Charters, staying at Whiskey Point Resort, a hotel located near the ferry dock on Quadra Island, B.C. (across from Campbell River, B.C.) and/or Earl & Deb
+We will be diving with Earl Lowe of Abysssal Diving Charters, staying at Whiskey Point Resort, a hotel located near the ferry dock on Quadra Island, B.C. (across from Campbell River, B.C.)

 Getting There:

-We plan on leaving Quadra Island after (if) our morning dive on Saturday, May 10th to head back to Vancouver so those flying can catch their flights home Saturday evening or Sunday.
+We plan on leaving Quadra Island after (if) our morning dive on Saturday, May 7th to head back to Vancouver so those flying home can catch their flights Saturday evening or Sunday.

 The Stay, the Diving: